Bats (pekapeka)

 Bats (pekapeka) are, and always have been, New Zealand’s only native land mammal.
 There are two types of endemic bat – the long-tailed (pekapeka-tou-roa) and the lesser short-tailed (pekapeka-tou-poto).
 The long-tailed bat has the highest threat classification of Threatened - Nationally Critical.
 This means their population is expected to decline by up to 70% in the next three generations.

 Many residents of Taitokerau are surprised to learn that there are colonies of long-tailed bats living in forests on the edge of Whangārei.
-These bats are established in Pukenui and Otaika forests but have recently also been discovered in Tāika Forest.
-This exciting discovery provides hope that pest control in and around Tāika Forest has helped this taonga species to continue to survive.
+These bats are established in Pukenui and Ōtaika forests but have recently also been discovered in Tāika Forest.
 It is unknown if the bats in these locations are isolated populations or form part of a larger colony that calls Whangārei home.

 Pekapeka-tou-roa often go unnoticed, as they fly at dusk and leave little sign of their presence.
-They are insectivores catching flying insects such as moths and beetles mid-flight.
+They are insectivores catching flying insects such as mayflies, moths and beetles mid-flight.
 These intriguing creatures use echo location to find their food and can fly at up to 60km/h.
 Due to their preference for roosting in cavities of old large trees, they are increasingly vulnerable to predation from rats, stoats, possums and cats.

 Long-tailed bat facts